ibm-cloud-docs/secrets-manager/secrets-manager-management-cli-change-log-vault-dedicated.md

 To learn about general updates and improvements to the {{site.data.keyword.secrets-manager_short}} service, see [Release notes](/docs/secrets-manager?topic=secrets-manager-release-notes).

-## Version 2.0.0
+## Version 2.0.7
 {: #management-cli-2.0.0}

-Version 2.0.0 was released on 2026-08-31.
+Version 2.0.7 was released on 1 September 2026.
 This is the initial release of the {{site.data.keyword.secrets-manager_short}} instance management CLI plug-in for the Vault Dedicated plan.